NVIDIA/spark-rapids/docs/FAQ.md

   `spark.sql.files.maxPartitionBytes` and `spark.rapids.sql.concurrentGpuTasks` as these configurations can affect performance of queries significantly.
   Please refer to [Tuning Guide](./tuning-guide.md) for more details.

+### What is the default RMM pool allocator?

+Starting from 22.06, the default value for `spark.rapids.memory.gpu.pool` is changed to `ASYNC` from `ARENA` for CUDA 11.5+.
+For CUDA version < 11.5, it will fall back to `ARENA`.

 ### I have more questions, where do I go?
 We use github to track bugs, feature requests, and answer questions.
 File an [issue](https://github.com/NVIDIA/spark-rapids/issues/new/choose) for a bug or feature request.
 Ask